Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 - namespace is the shipped package name, it should be `Azure.<group>.<service>`
 - inputfiles is the api definition files, separated by semicolon if more than one.
 The api definition file can be local file e.g. ./swagger/compute.json or premlink, e.g. <https://github.com/Azure/azure-rest-api-specs/blob/73a0fa453a93bdbe8885f87b9e4e9fef4f0452d0/specification/webpubsub/data-plane/WebPubSub/stable/2021-10-01/webpubsub.json>.

-- Both AADToken and AzureKey authentication are supported.
+- Both AADToken and AzureKey authentication are supported. **AzureKey auth** is specific to each service, but generally it is documented by that service. e.g [AzureKey authentication of Azure Storage](https://docs.microsoft.com/azure/storage/blobs/authorize-data-operations-portal#use-the-account-access-key). **AADToken** is for any service that supports [TokenCredential authentication](https://docs.microsoft.com/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
 If your service support AADToken, just set the parameter **securityScope**(the security scope), and if your service support AzureKey authentication, set parameter **securityHeaderName**( the security header name).
 You also can provide both if your service support two authentications.

 The script `eng\scripts\automation\Invoke-DataPlaneGenerateSDKPackage.ps1` will do **step-by-step** as following: